-Title of Security Being Registered Amount Being Registered Proposed Maximum Offer Price Per Note Proposed Maximum Aggregate Offer Price(1) Amount of Registration Fee(1)(7)

-Common Stock, \$0.02 par value per share(2)(3)

-Preferred Stock, \$0.02 par value per share(2)
+Amount Being Proposed Maximum Offer Price Proposed Maximum Aggregate Offer Amount of Registration Title of Security Being Registered Registered Per Note Price(1) Fee(1)(7) Common Stock, \$0.02 par value per share(2)(3) Preferred Stock, \$0.02 par value per share(2) Subscription Rights(2) Warrants(4) Debt Securities(5) Total \$ 300,000,000(6) \$ 13,034

-Subscription Rights(2)

-Warrants(4)

-Debt Securities(5)

-Total \$ 300,000,000(6) \$ 13,034

 - (1) Estimated pursuant to Rule 457(o) of the rules and regulations under the Securities Act of 1933, as amended (the "Securities Act") solely for the purpose of determining the registration fee.
 The proposed maximum offering price per security will be determined, from time to time, by Newtek Business Services Corp. (the "Registrant") in connection with the sale of the securities registered under this Registration Statement. - (2) Subject to note 6 below, there is being registered hereunder an indeterminate number of shares of common stock, preferred stock, or subscription rights to purchase shares of the Registrant's common stock as may be sold, from time to time. - (3) Includes such indeterminate number of shares of the Registrant's common stock as may, from time to time, be issued upon conversion or exchange of other securities registered hereunder, to the extent any such securities are, by their terms, convertible or exchangeable for common stock. - (4) Subject to note 6 below, there is being registered hereunder an indeterminate number of the Registrant's warrants as may be sold, from time to time, representing rights to purchase common stock, preferred stock or debt securities of the Registrant. - (5) Subject to note 6 below, there is being registered hereunder an indeterminate number of debt securities of the Registrant as may be sold, from time to time.
-If any debt securities of the Registrant are issued at an original issue discount, then the offering price shall be in such greater principal amount as shall result in an aggregate price to investors not to exceed \$300,000,000. - (6) In no event will the aggregate offering price of all securities issued from time to time pursuant to this Registration Statement exceed \$300,000,000. - (7) Pursuant to Rule 415(a)(6) under the Securities Act, the Registrant is carrying forward to this Registration Statement \$199,587,057 in aggregate offering price of unsold securities that the Registrant previously registered on registration statement 333-224976, initially filed on May 16, 2018 (the "Prior Registration Statement").
-Pursuant to Rule 415(a)(6) under the Securities Act, the filing fee previously paid in connection with such unsold securities will continue to be applied to such unsold securities.
-The amount of the registration fee in the "Calculation of Registration Fee Under the Securities Act of 1933" table relates to the additional \$100,412,943 in aggregate offering price of securities being registered hereunder.
-As a result, a filing fee of \$13,034 is being paid herewith.
-Pursuant to Rule 415(a)(6) under the Securities Act, the offering of unsold securities under the Prior Registration Statement will be deemed terminated as of the date of effectiveness of this Registration Statement.
+If any debt securities of the Registrant are issued at an original issue discount, then the offering price shall be in such greater principal amount as shall result in an aggregate price to investors not to exceed \$300,000,000.

+(6) In no event will the aggregate offering price of all securities issued from time to time pursuant to this Registration Statement exceed \$300,000,000.

+(7) Previously paid.